OpsMx/enterprise-spinnaker/charts/oes/README.md

   If you name your secret something other than oes-repo, you need to update the key k8sSecret in values.yaml.

-	Before you install OES, please send an email to spinnaker-poc@opsmx.io requesting access to the Spinnaker images.
-We will provide the dockerhub username/password that you can use to access the image.
+	Before you install OES, please send an email to spinnaker-poc@opsmx.io requesting access to the OES images.
+We would require your dockerhub id to grant you access.
+If you do not already have a dockerhub id, you can get one at https://hub.docker.com/.

-- Your Kubernetes cluster supports persistent volumes and loadbalancer service type
+- Your Kubernetes cluster supports persistent volumes and loadbalancer service type.

-## Deploying Spinnaker with OpsMx Enterprise Spinnaker (OES) Extensions
+## Deploying Spinnaker with OpsMx Enterprise Spinnaker Extensions (OES)

 - Clone the OpsMx Enterprise Spinnaker github repository